-In this College are offered three COURSES of Study, designated as the CLASSICAL, the SCIENTIFIC, and the LITERARY, nedegrees of B. A., B. Sc., and B. L. respectively.
-Graduates of the Latin School, or of the high schools ac-, credited for the Major Course (including now Beatrice, Edgar Grand Island, Kearney, Lincoln, Nebraska City, Plattsmouth and Tekamah) are admitted to the Freshman class on presentation of diplomas.
+In this College are offered three COURSES of Study, designat ed as the CLASSICAL, the SCIENTIFIC, and the LITERARY, leading to the degrees of B. A., B. Sc., and B. L. respectively.

+Graduates of the Latin School, or of the high schools accredited for the Major Course (including now Beatrice, Edgar, Grand Island, Kearney, Lincoln, Nebraska City, Plattsmouth and Tekamah) are admitted to the Freshman class on presentation of diplomas.